3.1 IDEA, Section 504, and IEP Basics

 What is inside an IEP

-An IEP is more than a list of accommodations.
-It connects present levels, annual goals, special education services, related services, program modifications, testing supports, participation with nondisabled peers, and progress reporting.
-In New York school language, the Committee on Special Education or assigned team members guide eligibility and revisions, but classroom teachers carry out daily parts of the plan.
+An IEP is far more than a list of accommodations.
+It connects present levels of performance, measurable annual goals, special education services, related services, program modifications, testing accommodations, the extent of participation with nondisabled peers, and a progress-reporting schedule.
+In New York the CSE guides eligibility and revisions, but classroom teachers carry out the daily parts of the plan.

-General education teachers are often responsible for accommodations during instruction and assessment, progress notes on goals addressed in class, and feedback about whether supports are working.
-If the plan says text-to-speech, chunked directions, a graphic organizer, or behavior check-ins, the teacher should build those supports into routines before a failure occurs.
+General education teachers are typically responsible for delivering accommodations during instruction and assessment, recording progress on goals addressed in class, and reporting whether supports are working.
+If the plan calls for text-to-speech, chunked directions, a graphic organizer, or behavior check-ins, the teacher embeds those supports into routines before a failure occurs, not after.

 EAS decision rules